 - Don’t be a victim.
 You’re in charge of your life, whether you feel that way or not.
 Feeling sorry for yourself gets you nowhere because it gives away the power you have over your life.
 Instead of being anxious about the thought of having to wrangle the kids to sleep at bedtime, find ways to make the routine less crazy: equally share the routine with your partner, start earlier, post a schedule, and make it your goal to peacefully send your children to their slumber.
 Bonus: Find something you enjoy and make time to do it.
 Sometimes I feel selfish or unproductive when I tune out and play my guitar for 15 minutes, but it actually helps to replenish my energy so I can have the clarity and stamina to keep up with my multiple responsibilities.
 Extra bonus: Don’t confuse idleness for relaxation, and be aware of “me” activities that can quickly derail your schedule and suck your energy.
 Checking Facebook or Pinterest is OK for 5 minutes if you have it.
 But don’t let it turn into an hour-long tune-out as your child fusses in the background which, of course, will only add to your frustration.
 Make sure your “tune up” doesn’t turn into a “tune out”.

 - Soak in the beauty.
 Life is beautiful, even in the simplest details.
 But you’ll miss it if you go too fast.
 So don’t rush.
 Plan ample time for everything, including the “unplanned”.
 If you’re in a constant race from one thing to the next, cut something out until you finally have the time to simply enjoy each moment.
 Bonus: Stop chasing perfection.
-It’s OK if the dishes aren’t done every night or if your child’s clothes are wrinkled every once in awhile.
+It’s OK if the dishes aren’t done every night or the laundry pile is a bit overflowing.
 You’re not perfect, and you don’t have to be.
 All you have to do is try your best.

 - Count your blessings.
 When it seems like everything is going wrong, think of everything that’s going right.
 Gratitude heals and replenishes you by reminding you of the abundance of good in your life.
 Bonus: Help others.
 When combined, gratitude and service form a powerful, magical healing elixir that soothes your aches and gives you the best nurturing medicine.